scalameta/scalameta/docs/hosts.md

 One of the main design goals of scala.meta is to provide a purely functional API to metaprogramming.

 Native scala.meta services (parsing, quasiquotes - essentially, everything syntactic) either don't have mutable state at all or have it localized to areas that can't affect publicly observable behavior.
-The same level of robustness is expected from hosts, i.e. all semantic operations provided by hosts must be thread-safe.
+The same level of robustness is expected from hosts, e.g. all semantic operations provided by hosts must be thread-safe.

 ### Semantics